Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Related Work

-\paragraph{Physics-constrained Deep Learning approaches} as presented by \cite{zhu2019physics} train a neural surrogate model to evolve an explicit state representation in time using a physics-constrained loss.
-This method has been successfully applied to the coupled 2D Burgers equation \citep{geneva2020modeling}, incompressible fluid dynamics in 2D and 3D \citep{wandel2020learning,wandel2021teaching} and cloth simulations \citep{santesteban2022snug, stotko2024physics}.
-While these methods do not require any training data and show good generalization performance within their PDE domain, so far, they do not generalize across multiple PDEs and have limited accuracy compared to numerical solvers.
+Second, neural surrogate models that evolve an explicit state representation in time as presented by \cite{zhu2019physics} have been successfully applied to the coupled 2D Burgers equation \citep{geneva2020modeling}, incompressible fluid dynamics in 2D and 3D \citep{wandel2020learning,wandel2021teaching} and cloth simulations \citep{santesteban2022snug, stotko2024physics}.
+While these methods do not require any training data and show good generalization performance within their PDE domain, so far, they do not generalize across multiple PDEs.